mihaistoica2205/array-sorting-algorithms/README.md

-# Sorting Algorithms for Beginners
+# Sorting Algorithms for Integer Arrays